RahulBhalley/progressive-growing-of-gans.pytorch/README.md

-# Progressive Growing of GANs in PyTorch
+# Progressive Growing of Generative Adversarial Network

 This is PyTorch implementation of Progressive Growing GANs.
 The network is trainable on custom image dataset.